-An incomplete grade may only be reported for a student who has a passing grade in a course but who is unable to complete the final examination and/or final coursework due to serious illness of the student, serious illness or death in the student's immediate family, or other unusual and substantial cause beyond the student's control.
+An incomplete grade may be reported for a student who is unable to complete coursework due to serious illness of the student, serious illness or death in the student's immediate family, or other unusual and substantial causes beyond the student's control.

-Failure to appear for a final examination or failure to complete coursework as assigned is not a basis for an incomplete grade.
 Assigning an incomplete grade to a student must not provide the opportunity for the student to complete work beyond the end of the semester if the extension gives the student an advantage others in the course in similar circumstances did not have.
 Students are to submit the incomplete coursework/exam to the professor no later than two weeks after the last day of the semester or course.
-All incomplete grades must be removed within three weeks after the semester or course in which the incomplete grade was given.
-At the end of three weeks, the grade defaults to the grade earned that was listed by the professor on the Incomplete Grade form.
+All Incomplete grades must be removed within three weeks after the semester or course in which the incomplete grade was given.
+At the end of three weeks the grade defaults to the grade earned.
 The student's record shall bear the grade of "I" on any incomplete course until all work is completed.
 If the student does not submit the assigned work, the "I" grade will be changed to the grade reported as being earned-to-date which includes a zero for incomplete portion of assignments.

-A student whose circumstances are so extreme that they do not permit the submission of the work within the stated period may petition the Registrar for a further extension.
+A student whose circumstances are so extreme that they do not permit the submission of the work within two weeks after the last day of class may petition the Academic Policies Committee for a further extension.

-Independent/Directed Studies
+Independent Studies

-The purpose of Independent Studies is to provide a degree-seeking student the opportunity for advanced research in specialized areas of academic pursuit.
+The purpose of Independent Studies and is to provide a degree-seeking student the opportunity for advanced research in specialized areas of academic pursuit.
 Independent Studies are not an alternative approach for completing courses that are available in regular curriculum offerings.
 A student who wishes to enroll for an Independent Study must meet the following qualifications:

 - 1. The student must have completed at least one-half of the hours required for their degree program - 2.
-The student shall not take more than 6 hours of the degree program as Independent Study courses without pre-approval from the Academic Policies Committee

-3. The student must have a cumulative grade point average of 3.0 or higher or approval of the Academic Policies Committee.
+The student shall not take more than 6 hours of the degree program as Independent Study courses without pre-approval from the Academic Policies Committee - 3.
+The student must have a cumulative grade point average of 3.0 or higher or approval of the Academic Policies Committee.